katta/jabfinder/README.md

 ### Finding district code

 You will have to first know the state code you are searching for.
-You can find the state code from this file [states](./pkg/cowin/states.json)
+You can find the state code by running the following command.

 ```
-e.g.: If you are looking for a district in Karnataka, search for "karnataka" sates file mentioned above.
-The number 16 (state_id) in this example is the state code for Karnataka.

-{
-  "state_id": 16,
-  "state_name": "Karnataka"
-}
+./jabfinder states
 ```

-Use the state code you have identified like this to find the district code you are searching for by running the following comamnd.
+Use the state code you have identified like this to find the district code you are searching for by running the following command.
 ```
-## Replace STATE_CODE in the following command with the state code you have identified

-curl --location --request GET 'https://cdn-api.co-vin.in/api/v2/admin/location/districts/<STATE_CODE>' \
---header 'User-Agent: Mozilla/5.0'

-e.g. For Karnataka , where the state code is 16 use this follwoing command

-curl --location --request GET 'https://cdn-api.co-vin.in/api/v2/admin/location/districts/16' \
---header 'User-Agent: Mozilla/5.0'
+./jabfinder districts -s <STATECODE>

+e.g. for Karnataka

+./jabfinder districts -s 16
 ```

-You will get a JSON response which will have all the districts along with its id.
-Find the district you are looking for and then pick its id which should be used as `districtCode` parameter while using this utility.
-You can find the sample districts file [here](./pkg/cowin/districts.json)
+Find the code to the corresponding district you want to check availability for and use it in the `jabfinder check` command.